 Change the fifth paragraph as follows:

-Otherwise, upon reception of a frame that requires immediate acknowledgment and, for an AP, with the To DS subfield equal to 1, a STA that is not NSTR limited shall transmit an Ack or BlockAck frame after a SIFS, without regard to the busy/idle state of the medium and a STA that is NSTR limited may transmit an Ack or BlockAck frame after a SIFS, without regard to the busy/idle state of the medium.
+Otherwise, upon reception of a frame that requires immediate acknowledgment and, for an AP, with the To DS subfield equal to 1, a STA that is not NSTR limited shall transmit an Ack or BlockAck frame after a SIFS, regardless of the busy/idle state of the medium and a STA that is NSTR limited may transmit an Ack or BlockAck frame after a SIFS, regardless of the busy/idle state of the medium.
 (See Figure 10- 12 (Individually addressed data/Ack/BlockAck frame)).

 Power state and TWT schedules after disablement